PublicHearingBR: A Brazilian Portuguese Dataset of Public Hearing Transcripts for Summarization of Long Documents: Experiment -- Summarization of public hearing transcripts using ChatGPT

-After the manual annotation, we applied the final step of the method to detect hallucinations.
-We tested three prompts (Figure \ref{fig:prompt_1_hallucination}, \ref{fig:prompt_2_hallucination}, and \ref{fig:prompt_3_hallucination}) using the GPT-4o mini and the GPT-4o models to automatically identify whether the opinion can be inferred from the chunks.
-All prompts request the same information but ask for it in different ways.
+After the manual annotation, we applied the final step of the method to detect hallucinations: we used an LLM to check if an opinion could be inferred from the four closest chunks of text.
+We tested three prompts with four LLMs: GPT-4o mini, GPT-4o, DeepSeek-V3, and Sabiá-3.1 (a Brazilian Portuguese model).
+All prompts request the same information but phrase the request differently:

-The first prompt asks if the opinion can be completely inferred from the chunks and requests that the answer be given in JSON format with the reasoning for the decision.
+\begin{itemize} \item Prompt 1 (Figure \ref{fig:prompt_1_hallucination}) asks if the opinion can be fully inferred from the chunks and requests the answer in JSON format, including the reasoning behind the decision.

-The second prompt is an evolution of the first one and explicitly requests sentences that support the decision before giving the reasoning.
-Besides, it states that the model is an expert in text analysis.
+\item Prompt 2 (Figure \ref{fig:prompt_2_hallucination}) builds on Prompt 1 and explicitly requests the sentences that support the decision before providing the reasoning.
+It also states that the model is an expert in text analysis.

-The third prompt evolves from the second one by reinforcing the request and stating that, if in doubt, it should answer that the opinion cannot be inferred from the chunks.
-The prompt also defines that the model is an expert in discourse analysis.
+\item Prompt 3 (Figure \ref{fig:prompt_3_hallucination}) extends Prompt 2 by reinforcing the request and specifying that, in case of doubt, the model should conclude that the opinion cannot be inferred from the chunks.
+It also defines the model as an expert in discourse analysis. \end{itemize}

-Tables \ref{tab:results_prompt_1_gpt_4o_mini}, \ref{tab:results_prompt_2_gpt_4o_mini}, and \ref{tab:results_prompt_3_gpt_4o_mini} show the confusion matrix for the three prompts tested for automatic hallucination detection using the GPT-4o mini model.
-Tables \ref{tab:results_prompt_1_gpt_4o}, \ref{tab:results_prompt_2_gpt_4o}, and \ref{tab:results_prompt_3_gpt_4o} shows the same information using the GPT-4o model.
-Regardless of the tested prompt, the proposed method for detecting hallucinations identify most of the hallucinations.
-However, there is a clear trade-off between the percentage of correctly detected hallucinations and the number of valid opinions that were identified as hallucinations (these false positives will be referred to as false hallucinations in this article).

-For the GPT-4o mini model, Prompts 1, 2, and 3 correctly detected, respectively, 64.09\%, 82.34\%, and 92.26\% of the hallucinations in the dataset.
-There is a trade-off between the detection of hallucinations and the number of false hallucinations (valid opinions identified as hallucinations).
-The false hallucinations rates were, respectively, 1.63\%, 12.32\%, and 35.59\%, for prompts 1, 2, and 3.